Douglas Becker - a Choreographer - alternative content

 My Ballet class has been developed for both classical and contemporary dancers.
-A place for critical thinking, making, and doing, one strives for technique rendered invisible by artistry.
+If we take as our point of departure the the idea that labor is accumulative, the class becomes a place where new ways of thinking about dance are considered, and that in the making and doing of dance one strives for technique rendered invisible by artistry.

 The class begins slowly, putting an accent on attention to musical accuracy and detail.
 Line, counter point, and a fluid relationship between the legs and the arms are accentuated in relationship to the classical vocabulary.
-Each exercise is designed to develop correct posture, placement, alignment, technical execution, and artistry.
+Each exercise is designed to develop correct posture, placement, alignment, and precise technical execution.
 The dance combinations that are set, and arranged in the beginning of the week are then (de/re) constructed throughout the week.
 Demi-plie, supple and intelligently used, is emphasized.
 Articulation (a working through) of the feet is looked-for.
 Rotation/Turn out is a chance to understand more about Ballets relationship to hip flexor and adductor .
-Elegant port de bras is desired.
+Refined port de bras is desired.

-The use of breath, full body focus, length of spine, relaxed neck, and effortless epaulement are deemed important elements for building and maintaining a healthy, economically used efficient technique.
+The use of breath, full body focus, length of spine, relaxed neck, and effortless epaulement are considered important elements for building and maintaining a healthy, economically sound and efficient technique.
 Self esteem is enhanced.

 Combinations are not complicated, but this can change depending on the level/desire of the group.
 Subtile changes in direction, speed, music and tempo are to be found.

-As an integral part in the creation process of ‘Improvisation Technologies, A Tool for the Analytical Dance Eye’ with William Forsythe and first generation dancers of the Frankfurt Ballet, I have been able to transform a methodology/collaborative process of choreographic development into a theatrical and educational tool for dance artists, choreographers, teachers, and actors.
-In an endeavor to explore, analyze, and to develop the imaginative, investigative, and creative elements of each individual, one learns how to think critically, and to generate, re-imagine, inscribe, trace, deconstruct, and reconstruct movement and text.
-Built into this working process is the ability for the artists to learn from each other, encouraging both the freedom of experimentation and the discipline to stay within strict tasks over a determined period of time.
+First and foremost to create an enviroment where the participants take ownership, make decisions, explore, analyze, and develop the imaginative, investigative, and creative elements that reside in the mind and the body of each individual, whle learning how to generate, modify, inscribe, trace, deconstruct, and reconstruct movement and text.
+Built into this working process is the ability for the artists to learn from each other, encouraging both the freedom of experimentation and the discipline to stay within specific tasks over a determined period of time.

-This approach to work will offer the artist, or group of any age, a new way to re-imagine their work.
+This approach to learning will offer the artist, or group of any age new ways to think about dance.

 During my career as a performer/Principal Dancer in the Frankfurt Ballet, I either danced, acted, improvised, spoke, or sang in the following works created by William Forsythe: